cifkao/context-probing/README.md

 When cloning the repo, use `--single-branch` to avoid fetching the demo data files.

-The code for the website is in the [`www`](https://github.com/cifkao/context-probing/tree/www) branch.

 ## Usage

 Install the package with with `pip install -e .`, or better (to install exact dependency versions from the lockfile), `pip install poetry && poetry install`.